top of page

 Tickets can also be bought on matchday from the ticket offices around the ground which will open three hours before kick-off.

 The Red Devils sell out a handful of games a season but you should be able to grab yourself a ticket.
-The only match that you will have an issue getting hold of a ticket for is a visit from arch-enemy SV Waldorf Mannheim (although with the Waldhof Buwe currently in the 3.Liga, it's unlikely to happen this season).
+The only match that you will have an issue getting hold of a ticket for is a visit from arch-enemy SV Waldorf Mannheim, although with the Waldhof Buwe currently in the 3.Liga, it's unlikely to happen anytime soon save for a possible DFB-Pokal draw.
 Ticket purchases are strictly controlled for this one and given the mutual dislike between both sets of fans, it's probably best that 'tourists' stay away.

 Adult